Mr5Amir/twins_website/README.md

 ## Key Features

 1. **Design Catalog**:
-   - Showcases a wide variety of photo strip designs in various sizes and colors.
+   - Showcases various photo strip designs in various sizes and colors.
    - Highlights unique customization options, such as attaching photos to glass or creating albums.

 2. **Interactive Engagement**: